Jack Tenney: Career

 However, Tenney turned his energies towards night law school, and moved back to Los Angeles in 1928.
 The 1929 sound film Mexicali Rose, starring Barbara Stanwyck, came and went.
 He reportedly sold his interest in "Mexicali Rose" for two to three thousand dollars to M.M.
 Cole Company of Chicago.
 In December 1932 Tenney was elected to the lucrative post of president of Local 47 of the American Federation of Musicians.
 In 1935, he passed the California State Bar examination and became successful in practice.
-He went on to be elected to the California State Assembly and Senate on multiple occasions..

 California State Assembly

-Tenney ran for the California State Assembly as a Democrat in 1936 and won.
-In 1940, he also served as one of California's electors, casting his vote for Franklin D. Roosevelt.
-In 1942, Tenney ran for the State Senate as a Republican, and served three four-year terms there.
+Tenney ran for the California State Assembly in 1936 as a Democrat and won.
+During his tenure, he gained a reputation as a progressive and was even charged with being a member of the Communist Party.
+In 1940, he served as one of California's electors, casting his vote for Franklin D. Roosevelt.
+In 1942, Tenney ran for the State Senate as a Republican, serving three four-year terms there.